taru-s/ot-harjoitustyo/fabric-stash/dokumentaatio/arkkitehtuuri.md

  - repositories
  - entities

-In addition there are directories for unit test code and the database files.

 The UI pacage consists of the classes for presenting the Graphic User Interface and handling the user commands.
-The services pacage contains a class for handling the applications logic, while the repositories pacage contains a class for managing saving and retrieving the data in the database.
+The services package contains a class for handling the application logic, while the repositories pacage contains a class for managing saving and retrieving the data in the database.
 Entities contains a Fabric class for encapsulaiton and representation of fabric information.

+In addition there are directories for unit test code and the database files.

 ```mermaid